metabase/metabase/docs/installation-and-operation/serialization.md

 - `POST /api/ee/serialization/export`
 - `POST /api/ee/serialization/import`

 > We use `POST`, not `GET`, for the `/export` endpoint.
-While the export operation is repeatable, it's long and intensive, so we use `POST` to prevent accidental exports.
+The export operation does not modify your Metabase, but it's long and intensive, so we use `POST` to prevent accidental exports.

 For now, these endpoints are synchronous.
 If the serialization process takes too long, the request can time out.
 In this case, we suggest using the CLI commands.